Yankees blanked again, Gausman pitches Blue Jays to 4-0 win

 - Jordan RomanoCanadian baseball playerLiveTodayTomorrowvs--|

-The Yankees were held to four singles and didn’t get a runner beyond second base as they lost for the 14th time in 18 games.
-They have been blanked three times in the last six games and five times in the last 13 games — Aaron Judge and his teammates were shut out just six times in the first 107 games.
+The Yankees didn’t get a runner beyond second base as they lost for the 14th time in 18 games.

+New York have been shut out three times in the last six games and five times in the last 13.
+Judge and his teammates were shut out just six times in their first 107 games.

-Teoscar Hernandez to help the Blue Jays move within eight games of the Yankees, the closest they’ve been to first place since June 13.
+“I feel like we’re pressing a little bit,” Yankees infielder DJ LeMahieu said.
+“Ticked off, frustrated, all of it.”

+New York saw its lead over second-place Toronto shrink to eight games, its smallest since June 13.

+Gausman allowed four hits in seven innings, striking out seven with one walk.
+He pitched after Ross Stripling carried a perfect game into the seventh inning Wednesday and after Jose Berrios opened the Yankees series by giving up two runs in 6 2/3 innings.

+“We say hitting is contagious, pitching can be, too,” interim manager John Schneider said.
+“You watch ‘Strip’ and you watch Jose and then Kevin’s about as good of a competitor as there is.
+So he kind of wanted to come out and kind of make a statement and keep the ball rolling.”

-Gausman (9-9) allowed four hits and one walk with seven strikeouts.
-It was the third scoreless effort in four starts for Gausman, a span in which he has a 1.75 ERA.
+It was the third scoreless effort in four starts for Gausman (9-9), a span in which he has a 1.75 ERA.

+“Kind of sounds bad to say, but we’re always trying to pitch better than the guy the night before,” Gausman said.

 The right-hander issued a one-out walk to Judge in the first and gave up a two-out single to Josh Donaldson before retiring 10 in a row.